Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Using Modern Warfare Cubed/custom-skins.md

 :::tip

-If you want to avoid your custom skins from being stretched out, try to keep them in a 1:1 ratio.
+If you want to avoid your custom skins from being stretched out, keep them to a 1:1 ratio.
+(Ex: 64x64)

 :::